Position title: Professor

 - Asymmetric cell division, cytokinesis, cell polarity & cell cycle genomics and proteomics

 - Research Fields

-- Cell Biology, Genomics & Proteomics, Genetics, Development, C. elegans & Mammalian Cells, Science Communication, Scientific Art
+- Cell Biology, Genomics & Proteomics, Genetics, Development, & Mammalian Cells, Science Communication, Scientific Art

 Ahna is the child of artists.
-Her father, Michael Skop, was a bit of a Renaissance man and was a classically trained fine artist who studied with Ivan Mestrovic (a pupil of Rodin) and also taught college-level anatomy.
-Her father operated an art school at their home studio for many years and attracted artists, musicians and philosophers from all over the world.
-Her mother was a high school art educator and ceramicist and dabbled in fiber art, sculpture and painting.
-She majored in biology and minored in ceramics at Syracuse University, where her father had played football with Jim Brown, went to the Orange Bowl and studied with Mestrovic.
-She received her Ph.D. in Cell and Molecular Biology (CMB) at the University of Wisconsin-Madison and conducted her post-doctoral work at the University of California-Berkeley.
+Her father, Michael Skop, was a bit of a Renaissance man and was a classically trained fine artist who studied with Mestrovic (a pupil of Rodin) and also taught college-level anatomy.
+Her father operated an art school at their home studio for over 30 years and attracted artists, musicians, and philosophers from all over the world.
+Her mother was a high school art educator, ceramicist, and has dabbled in fiber art, sculpture and painting.
+Her two sisters and brother are also graphic and industrial designers.
+She has embraced her parents’ love of creativity in everything she does.
+She majored in biology and minored in ceramics at Syracuse University (1990-1994), where her father had played football and studied with Mestrovic.
+She received her Ph.D. in Cell and Molecular Biology at the University of Wisconsin-Madison (1994-2000) and conducted her post-doctoral work at UC-Berkeley (2000-2003).